jmd-ferreira/approx_laser/README.md

 As such, these should be ran with python2 to avoid dependencies problems.

 How to run?
-First download the file laser.zip, unzip it, and enter the respective folder.
+First download the input data at "INSERT LINK HERE", unzip the files and place them in the "laser" folder.
-To obtain the results of a query, just run the file qX.py, where X is the number of chosen query.
+To obtain the results of a query, run the file qX.py, where X is the number of chosen query.
-The respective output will be saved in the folder "qX_output".
+The respective output will be saved in the folder "qX_output", if such folder does not exists it should be created before running the script.

 The python scripts will generate an output file with LASER's output stream.